zhy1369800/claude-code-router/README.md

         with:
           anthropic_api_key: "any-string-is-ok"
 ```

+> **Note**: When running in GitHub Actions or other automation environments, make sure to set `"NON_INTERACTIVE_MODE": true` in your configuration to prevent the process from hanging due to stdin handling issues.

 This setup allows for interesting automations, like running tasks during off-peak hours to reduce API costs.